OpenMS

 all dimensions are filled

 The <generator> you use must be one of the Visual Studio Generators.
 This is because some contrib libs require Visual Studio to build.
 If you are lucky, CMake chooses the correct Generator even without specifying.
-Default architecture/platform is the same as your Windows.
 Use the -A x64 flag to build 64-bit libraries for the contrib to make double sure you build 64-bit.
 (32-bit does not really make any sense for LC-MS data processing) Type cmake -help to see a list of available generators.

 Example: